-22 The Company has incurred net loss of ₹ 1,197.36 takhs during the year ended 31 March 2018 and as at that date, its current liabilities exceeded its current assets by ₹ 1,208.73 takhs.
+- · Leased assets : office premises - Future lease rental payments are determined on the basis of lease payable as per the agreement. - 31 The Company is principally engaged in a single business segment viz.
+"Tourism and transportation". - The Company has incurred net loss of ₹ 14.56 takhs during the year ended 31 March 2018 and as at that date, has accumulated losses amounting to ₹ 9,008.42 takhs which has resulted in complete erosion of its nat-worth and its current liabilities exceeded its current assets by ₹ 8,177.25 takhs.
+The operations of the Company are dependent on the project undertaken by the holding company and other entities in the group as a whole.
 There is uncertainty in the going concern of holding company which is dependent on the successful completion of the project.
-The Company is in the process of reassessing its business plan in view of expected growth opportunities and intends to significantly expand its business operations going forward.
-Basis this, the management believes that going concern of holding company is appropriate.
-The management of the Company considering the continuous financial support from the holding company, have prepared the above financial statements on a 'Going Concern' basis.
+While the Company has incurred losses during its initial years, the Company is in the process of reassessing its business plan in view of expected growth opportunities and intends to significantly expand its business operations going forward.
+Basis this, the management believes that going concern of the holding company is appropriate.
+The management of the Company, considering the continuous financial statements on a 'Going Concern' basis.